MikolajSzafraniecUPDS/commits-analyzer/README.md

 - [numpy](https://github.com/numpy/numpy)
 - [dtw-python](https://github.com/DynamicTimeWarping/dtw-python)
 - [boto3](https://github.com/boto/boto3)

-**numpy** repo was selected, because it is one of the most important library for data scientist and data analysts using python (and not only for them).
-Thanks to it python is one of the most commonly using language in the data-related area. **boto3** is a great tool, simplifying communication with the AWS cloud and allowing to automate many processes. **dtw-python** was chosen by author of this solution from personal reason - he is fascinated with time series analysis and Dynamic Time Warping is one of the most interesting algorithms in this area :)

 4. Optionally, you can make some additional changes in config, for example decide to keep raw .csv files with data retrieved from *git log* - in order to do this set